Axisymmetric type II blowup solutions to the three-dimensional Keller-Segel system: Introduction

 \subsection{Strategy of the Proof}

-Now we briefly describe the main steps of the proof of Theorem \ref{main theorem}. \\ \textit{Step 1: Renormalization and linearization of the problem.} By the scaling invariance of the solutions, we first make change of variables according to the parabolic scaling and the standing ring scenario:
+Now we briefly describe the main steps of the proof of Theorem \ref{main theorem}. \\ \textit{Step 1: Renormalization and linearization of the problem.} Using the scaling invariance of the equation, we first make the following change of variables according to the parabolic scaling and the standing ring scenario:

 where $\mu(t):=\sqrt{T-t}$ is the parabolic scale with blowup time $T>0$.
 Define $\zeta:=\sqrt{\br^2+\bz^2}$.
 Then, the system for $(w,\Phi_w)$ is